NervanaSystems/ngraph/doc/sphinx/source/optimize/index.rst

 .. [#1] Benchmarking performance of DL systems is a young discipline; it is a good idea to be vigilant for results based on atypical distortions in the configuration parameters.
 Every topology is different, and performance increases or slowdowns can be attributed to multiple means.
+Also watch out for the word "theoretical" in comparisons; actual performance should not be compared to theoretical performance.

 .. _ngraph tensorflow bridge: http://ngraph.nervanasys.com/docs/latest/framework-integration-guides.html#tensorflow
-.. _engineering teams carefully tune the workload to extract best performance: https://ai.intel.com/accelerating-deep-learning-training-inference-system-level-optimizations
+.. _tune the workload to extract best performance: https://ai.intel.com/accelerating-deep-learning-training-inference-system-level-optimizations
 .. _a few small: https://software.intel.com/en-us/articles/boosting-deep-learning-training-inference-performance-on-xeon-and-xeon-phi
 .. _Movidius: https://www.movidius.com/